BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Mal-Raven/README.md

    - Using a consistent format for headings and subheadings throughout the document ensures a cohesive structure.
 Readers will know where to find certain types of information and how         the document is organized.
    -
 ## 10. What are some best practices for creating effective headings and subheadings?
+Answer: Some best practices to follow in creating effective headings and subheadings Includes:

+1. Be Clear and Concise:
+   - Headings should clearly communicate the content of the section.
+Avoid vague or unclear phrases; instead, use specific terms that accurately reflect the section's purpose.
+2. Use a Consistent Style:
+   - Stick to a consistent format for headings and subheadings throughout the document (e.g., font size, capitalization, bolding).
+This helps establish a predictable structure for the        reader.
+3. Use Descriptive Language:
+   - Headings should summarize the main idea or function of the section.
+This gives the reader an overview of what they’ll learn or find in that section.
+4. Incorporate Keywords:
+   - Use relevant keywords in your headings and subheadings, especially in digital documents.
+This improves searchability and SEO (for web content) and helps readers locate key sections      more quickly.
+5. Use Numbers or Bullets for Sequential Information:
+   - For step-by-step processes or instructions, consider using numbered headings or bulleted lists to indicate progression.

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
 ## 12. How can you succinctly convey the purpose and key features of a product?